-The operations of the company are limited to managing its financing of RWE subsidiaries.
+The operations of the Company are limited to managing its financing of RWE subsidiaries.
 Operational risks such as significant changes in the organizational structure, fraud and bribery cases, if any, will typically occur at the level of RWE AG's operating units and will only impact the Company indirectly.
-These operational risks are managed at RWE AG level for the Company.
+These operational risks are managed at RWE AG level for the Company and are assessed as having low impact due to which no actions have been taken to mitigate these risks.